babashka/sci/doc/libsci.md

 This begets the files `graal_isolate_dynamic.h`, `graal_isolate.h`, `libsci.h`,
 `libsci.dylib` (on linux `libsci.so`) and `libsci_dynamic.h`.
 We move all these files to `libsci/target`.

 Let's use the library from a C++ program now.

-Here is the C++ code:
+Here's the code:

 ``` c++
 #include <iostream>